NERSC/sc22-dl-tutorial/README.md

 Note that the batch size is set to a small value to tune the knobs at smaller scale.
 To have a better scaliing efficiency, we want to increase the per GPU compute intensity by increasing the per GPU batch size.

+With all of our multi-GPU settings and optimizations in place, we now leave it to you to take what you've learned and try to achieve the best performance on this problem.
+Specifically, try to further tune things to either reach the lowest possible validation loss, or converge to the single-GPU validation loss (`~4.7e-3`) in the shortest amount of time.
+Some ideas for things to adjust are:
+* Further tune `num_epochs` to adjust how long it takes for learning rate to decay, and for training to conclude.
+* Play with the learning rate: try out a different scaling rule, such as linear scale-up of learning rate, or come up with your own learning rate schedule.
+* Change other components, such as the optimizer used.
+Here we have used the standard Adam optimizer, but many practitioners also use the SGD optimizer (with momentum) in distributed training.

+The [PyTorch docs](https://pytorch.org/docs/stable/index.html) will be helpful if you are attempting more advanced changes.